The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Results

 \subsection{EGB spectrum}

 The strongest SFG contribution to the EGB arises between 0.1 GeV and a few tens of GeV.
 This is shown by the navy line in Fig.~\ref{fig:spec_plaw} for our fiducial model.
-The contribution from resolved and unresolved blazars is indicated by the grey band (denoting the three models presented in~\citealt{Ajello2015ApJ}), and data is shown for the total observed diffuse EGB spectrum with 50 months of \textit{Fermi}-LAT data (see~\citealt{Ajello2015ApJ}; originally from~\citealt{Ackermann2015ApJ}) which indicate that the predicted EGB from our fiducial model does not exceed observational constraints.
-We also find good agreement between our total EGB fiducial model and results of other, recent works (in particular, that of~\citealt{Sudoh2018PASJ} and~\citealt{Peretti2020MNRAS}; see Appendix~\ref{sec:comparison_other_work} for details).
+The contribution from resolved and unresolved blazars is indicated by the grey band (denoting the three models presented in~\citealt{Ajello2015ApJ}), {and data is shown for the total EGB spectrum with 50 months of \textit{Fermi}-LAT data, and the isotropic EGB component (see~\citealt{Ajello2015ApJ}; originally from~\citealt{Ackermann2015ApJ}) which indicate that the predicted EGB from our fiducial model does not exceed observational constraints, and can form a substantial component of the isotropic EGB over the energy range considered.} We also find good agreement between our fiducial model and results of other, recent works (in particular, that of~\citealt{Sudoh2018PASJ} and~\citealt{Peretti2020MNRAS}; see Appendix~\ref{sec:comparison_other_work} for details).
 The results of~\cite{Roth2021Natur} yield a higher EGB intensity, which is sufficient to account for the entire unresolved extragalactic $\gamma$-ray emission.
 We consider their higher value to stem primarily from differences in their treatment of CR transport within SFGs compared to this work (for discussion, see Appendix~\ref{sec:comparison_other_work}).

-The effect of variations in the CR spectral index adopted for the SFG population is also shown in Fig.~\ref{fig:spec_plaw}.
+The effect of variations in the {injected} CR spectral index adopted for the SFG population is also shown in Fig.~\ref{fig:spec_plaw}.
 The choices of $\Gamma=-1.9$ and $\Gamma=-2.3$ reflect the range of values inferred for nearby starburst galaxies~\citep{Ajello2020ApJ_SFG}.
 As considered in~\cite{Ambrosone2021MNRAS}, these alternative spectral index values can have a noticeable impact on the predicted shape and intensity of the resulting EGB spectrum.
 However, we note that these choices are at the extremes of the observed distribution of CR indices, with the mean being closer to our fiducial choice.
 Accounting for spectral index variations by modelling $\Gamma$ with a plausible distribution of values blended over a SFG population would therefore not be likely to differ greatly from our fixed-value result.